LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

 	4. What skills will be answering your chats?
 How will you do the routing?
 	5. Are you offering service transactions?
 Will you need to authenticate the conversations?
 	6. Will you utilize chat for sales?
 Specific campaigns?
 Do you expect to track the conversations made over chat?

+Answering these questions will help you prepare and streamline your campaign creation process:

 2. Engagement attributes